owntracks/docker-recorder/README.md

 - The value of `OTR_HOST` is as seen from the container.
 Thus `localhost` refers to the container not the host and should likely not be used.
 - Environment variables, overwrite the `recorder.conf` file options.
-- The shell like style of the`recorder.conf` file needs `""` encapsulated variable values.

 ## Storing data